krishnaShreedhar/wpi_cs539_ml_proj/README.md

 - Data augmentation
   - Random rotation
 - Ensemble model
-  - Best model for each MRI type
+  - Use best model for each MRI type
-  - Variety of classifiers
+  - Variety of downstream classifiers

 ## Results